How to Start a Popcorn Business

 Step 5: Apply for Business Licenses and Permits

 You may need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
 Check with your state for specific license and permit requirements for your popcorn business.
-Some other common local, state, and federal registrations a popcorn business may need include a sales tax permit and an Employer Identification Number.
+Some other common local, state, and federal registrations a popcorn business may include a food handlers license, cottage food laws, sales tax permit, and Employer Identification Number.

 Step 6: Find Financing

-Fortunatley, the cost to start a popcorn business can be low, however, if funding is needed, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.
+Fortunately, the cost to start a popcorn making business can be low, however, if funding is needed, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Step 7: Open a Business Bank Account